Abstract geometric composition with a mirrored human silhouette facing a neural network pattern, divided by a bold red line

 Seven Chambers, Seven Centuries of Philosophy

 Each chamber is built around a real argument.
-Not a simplified version.
+Not a watered-down version for the tour.
 The actual argument.

-Chamber I is Searle's Chinese Room, 1980: you can follow rules to produce correct responses in a language without understanding a word of it.
-That is what an LLM does.
-It processes tokens using learned probability distributions and produces statistically likely next words.
-Autocomplete at extraordinary scale, not comprehension.
+Chamber I is Searle's Chinese Room, 1980: you can follow rules to produce correct responses in a language without understanding a single word of it.
+That's what an LLM does.
+It shuffles tokens using learned probability distributions and spits out statistically likely next words.
+Autocomplete at absurd scale.
+Not comprehension.

 Chamber II is Chalmers' Hard Problem: why does physical processing give rise to subjective experience at all?
 An LLM can write about the warmth of a sunset in a way that makes you feel something.
 But it has never seen a sunset.
-It learned the linguistic patterns we use to describe qualia without having any qualia itself.
-The map is not the territory.
+It picked up the linguistic patterns we use to describe qualia without having a shred of qualia itself.
+The map isn't the territory.

-Then come Damasio on embodied emotion, Turing on the limits of behavioral tests, Tononi's Integrated Information Theory on why scale alone doesn't buy sentience, Metzinger on the self as a model, and Singer on the moral cost of getting this wrong.
+Then come the rest.
+Damasio on embodied emotion.
+Turing on the limits of behavioral tests.
+Tononi's Integrated Information Theory on why scale alone doesn't buy sentience.
+Metzinger on the self as a model, and Singer on the moral cost of getting this wrong.
 Seven thinkers, each peeling back one more layer of assumption about what it means to be aware.

 The fastest way to understand what consciousness is turns out to be building something that tests whether you can recognize it.